Health and appearance of Michael Jackson: Burns and scalp surgery

-In early 1984, Jackson's hair caught fire during a commercial shoot.
-Jackson stated the fire had been caused by sparks of magnesium flash bombs exploding only two feet away from either side of his head, totally disregarding safety regulations.
-Later that day the hospital announced that Jackson was in stable condition and doing well.
-A spokesman said the patient had suffered second-degree burns on his skull and would be transferred to Brotman Medical Center's special burn unit.
+In early 1984, Jackson's hair caught fire during the recording of a Pepsi television commercial.
+Jackson stated that the fire had been caused by sparks of magnesium flash bombs exploding only two feet away from either side of his head, totally disregarding safety regulations.
+Later that day, the hospital announced that Jackson was in a stable condition and was doing well.
+A spokesman said that he had suffered second-degree burns on his skull and would be transferred to the Brotman Medical Center's special burn unit.

-Jackson said he had suffered third-degree burns on the back of his head that had almost gone through his skull, and that it had caused him a lot of problems.
-Over a period of several years balloon implants had been inserted to stretch the affected area and cut out the scars in order to restore his hair.
-In November 1993, Jackson announced the cancellation of the remaining Dangerous Tour due to a dependence on painkillers which had been prescribed after a recent constructive scalp surgery.
-The efforts to restore his hair failed and Jackson finally decided to wear a wig.
+Jackson said that he had suffered third-degree burns on the back of his head, which had gone almost through his skull, and that they had caused multiple health problems.
+Over a period of several years, balloon implants had been inserted to stretch the affected area and cut out the scars in order to restore his hair.
+In November 1993, Jackson announced the cancellation of the remaining shows of the Dangerous World Tour due to a dependence on painkillers, which had been prescribed after a recent constructive scalp surgery.
+The efforts to restore his hair failed; Jackson thereafter resolved to wear wigs.

 Dehydration

-In August 1993, two shows of Jackson's Dangerous Tour in Thailand had to be canceled due to dehydration.
-Following these cancellations Coca-Cola, rival of Jackson's sponsor Pepsi, ran a controversial advertisement in Bangkok's English-language newspapers posing "Dehydrated?
-There's always a Coke".
+In August 1993, two shows of Jackson's Dangerous World Tour in Thailand had to be canceled due to dehydration.
 On August 27, 1993, Jackson "returned to the concert stage".
-A few days later Jackson complained of nausea and a severe headache.
-His physician stated Jackson had had a migraine a few weeks before and that the dehydration might have intensified it.
-Jackson underwent a MRI scan which was entirely normal.
+A few days later, Jackson complained of nausea and a severe headache.
+His physician, David Forecast, stated that Jackson had had a migraine a few weeks prior and that the dehydration might have intensified it.
+Jackson underwent an MRI scan, which was entirely normal.

 A specialist confirmed Forecast's diagnosis of "late-onset migraine," and medication was prescribed for Jackson.
-Jackson consumed a lot of water, preventing dehydration and voice problems.
+Jackson consumed a lot of water, preventing dehydration and any issues with his voice.

-In late 1995, Jackson was rushed to a hospital after collapsing during rehearsals for a televised performance.
-Medics cited irregular beats, gastro-intestinal inflammation, dehydration, and kidney and liver irregularities.
+In late 1995, Jackson was hospitalized after collapsing during rehearsals for a televised performance.
+Medics cited irregular heartbeats, gastro-intestinal inflammation, dehydration, and kidney and liver irregularities.

-In June 2003 Jackson had been briefly hospitalized before a deposition in a copyright matter.
+In June 2003, Jackson had been briefly hospitalized before a deposition in a copyright matter.
 A physician had stated Jackson was weak, dizzy and dehydrated.
 He had been treated with intravenous fluids and a tranquilizer.
-A lawyer for Jackson stated Jackson "sometimes became nervous and failed to eat when faced with depositions".
+Jackson's lawyer stated that Jackson "sometimes became nervous and failed to eat when faced with depositions".
 An emergency physician and Jackson's personal physician had provided affidavits regarding Jackson's health.
 The deposition was postponed.